 How does this foundation compare to the RMS Beauty Uncover Up?
 I find the Un Cover Up formula to be moister and that it gives more dewiness.
 Among the “natural” foundations that I have tried, the Kjaer Weis Foundation formula reminds me more of the W3LL People Narcissist Foundation + Concealer Stick, yet I find Kjaer Weis to be creamier and to have a more natural-looking finish.

 prunus amygdalus dulcis (sweet almond) seed oil*, caprylic/capric triglyceride, cocos nucifera (coconut) oil*, zea mays (corn) starch*, cera alba*, copernicia cerifera (carnauba) wax*, simmondsia chinensis (jojoba) seed oil*, polyglyceryl-3 diisostearate, non-gmo tocopheryl acetate. may contain + / – : mica, ci 77891, ci 77491, ci 77492, ci 77499. *Certified Organic.
 Gluten-free.

 Overall thoughts.
-I love this foundation, and it is my favorite in the cream and liquid category, I only wish that the shade was a more exact match!
-Other than that, I like the formula and the luminous finish, which is perfect for my skin type.
+I love this foundation formula, and it is my favorite in the cream category, I only wish that the shade was a more exact match!
+(UPDATE 2018: the newest shade available, Silken, matches me perfectly during Winter, while Feathery works best during Summer).
+Other than that, I like the texture and the luminous finish, which is perfect for my skin type.
 The coverage is lovely, just enough to even out the skin tone without looking heavy.
 It is one of those my skin but better type of products.
 The amount I need for my whole face application is so small that it makes up for the price.
-As I said, I am using the shade Paper Thin, but plan on buying Illusion soon.
-I think that by mixing the two shades together I will get an exact match for myself.
-Fingers crossed!